AI Governance Framework

 These terms get used interchangeably.
 They shouldn't be.

-AI Governance is the framework — the policies, accountability structures, and oversight mechanisms that define how AI should be managed.
+The framework: policies, accountability structures, and oversight mechanisms that define how AI should be managed

-AI Compliance is the proof.
-It's the documentation, workflows, validation, monitoring, and reporting that demonstrate the governance framework is actually functioning.
+The proof: documentation, workflows, validation, monitoring, and reporting that demonstrate the governance framework is functioning

 Why AI Compliance Matters Now